danstadler-pdx/grafana-keycloak/README.md

 This project helps you quickly set up Grafana and Keycloak (no licensing required), and then easily provision them so that you can have your own complete SSO-enabled environment.
 You can then use this as a testbed and learning space.
 For example: you can try things like intentionally breaking your configuration, and seeing the results in Grafana or Keycloak application logs right away.

-With Grafana running on localhost, and Keycloak running on EC2, your networking will be very simple to manage.
+With Grafana running on your own machine, and Keycloak running on EC2, your networking will be very simple to manage.
 However, you can also use this project with Grafana running in Grafana Cloud.
-This documentation will first show you the localhost setup of Grafana, and then show you the steps required to switch to Grafana Cloud, while still using your EC2-based Keycloak instance as the OpenID Connect provider.
+This documentation will first have you run Grafana on your own machine, and then show you the steps required to switch to Grafana Cloud, while still using your EC2-based Keycloak instance as the OpenID Connect provider.

 Wherever possible, automation solutions will be used, for example Docker Compose and Terraform.